-1. Private insurance must be billed and exhausted prior to accessing waiver funds.
-Professional services may only be furnished and reimbursed through ROW when the services are medically necessary, or have habilitative or remedial benefit to the participant.

-Children must access and exhaust services through the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) Program prior to accessing waiver funds.

-E. Provider Qualifications.
+- 1. Private insurance must be billed and exhausted prior to accessing waiver funds.
+Professional services may only be furnished and reimbursed through ROW when the services are medically necessary, or have habilitative or remedial benefit to the participant. - 2.
+Children must access and exhaust services through the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) Program prior to accessing waiver funds. - E. Provider Qualifications.
 The provider of professional services must be a Medicaid-enrolled provider.
-Each professional must possess a current valid Louisiana license to practice in his/her field and have at least one year of experience post licensure in his/her area of expertise.
+Each professional must possess a current valid Louisiana license to practice in his/her field and have at least one year of experience post licensure in his/her area of expertise. - 1.
 Enrollment of individual practitioners.
-Individual practitioners who enroll as providers of professional services must:

-b. have a minimum of one year experience delivering services to persons with developmental disabilities.

-a.
-The following provider agencies may enroll to provide professional services:

-iii. a supervised independent living agency licensed by the department to provide shared living services;
+Individual practitioners who enroll as providers of professional services must: - a. have a current, valid license from the appropriate governing board of Louisiana for that profession; and - b. have a minimum of one year experience delivering services to persons with developmental disabilities. - c.
+In addition, the specific service delivered must be consistent with the scope of the license held by the professional. - 2.
+Provider agency enrollment of professional services. - a.
+The following provider agencies may enroll to provide professional services: - i. a Medicare certified free-standing rehabilitation center; - ii. a licensed home health agency; - iii. a supervised independent living agency licensed by the department to provide shared living services;

-iv. a substitute family care agency

-licensed by the department to provide host home services; or v. a federally qualified health center b. - c. ...

-(U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA) grant recipient or Clinical Laboratory Improvement Amendments (CLIA) certificate holder).

-3. All professionals delivering professional services must meet the required one year of service delivery experience as defined by the following:

-a. full-time experience gained in advanced and accredited training programs (i.e. master's or residency level training programs), which includes treatment services for persons with a developmental disability;

-b. paid, full-time professional experience in specialized service/treatment settings for persons with a developmental disability (i.e., intermediate care facilities for persons with a developmental disability);

-c. paid, full-time professional experience in multi-disciplinary programs for persons with a developmental disability (i.e., mental health treatment programs for persons with dual diagnosis - mental illness and a developmental disability); or d. paid, full-time professional experience in specialized educational, vocational, and therapeutic programs or settings for persons with a developmental disability (i.e., school special education program).
+- iv. a substitute family care agency licensed by the department to provide host home services; or - v. a federally qualified health center (U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA) grant recipient or Clinical Laboratory Improvement Amendments (CLIA) certificate holder. - b.
+Enrolled provider agencies may provide professional services by one of the following methods: - i. employing the professionals; or - ii. contracting with the professionals. - c.
+Provider agencies are required to verify that all professionals employed by or contracted with their agency meet the same qualifications required for individual practitioners as stated in §16325.E.1.a-c. - 3.
+All professionals delivering professional services must meet the required one year of service delivery experience as defined by the following: - a. full-time experience gained in advanced and accredited training programs (i.e. master's or residency level training programs), which includes treatment services for persons with a developmental disability; - b. paid, full-time professional experience in specialized service/treatment settings for persons with a developmental disability (i.e., intermediate care facilities for persons with a developmental disability); - c. paid, full-time professional experience in multidisciplinary programs for persons with a developmental disability (i.e., mental health treatment programs for persons with dual diagnosis - mental illness and a developmental disability); or - d. paid, full-time professional experience in specialized educational, vocational, and therapeutic programs or settings for persons with a developmental disability (i.e., school special education program).